During the holidays, it’s dangerously tempting to throw all your constructive routines out the door due to a lack of time and dedication.

 Well, not this year!
-There are 35 days between Thanksgiving and New Year’s Day, and we’re determined to make the most of them.
+New Year’s Day is right around the corner, and we’re determined to make the most of our remaining time.
 Exercise can be a valuable tool to get you through the distinct challenges of the season if given the chance.
 We have come up with 7 smart strategies, tips and tricks to make family fitness an integral part of the celebration all holiday season long.
 Read on to learn how to keep your loved ones in tip-top shape this winter!

 1. Get out there and get active

 It is hard to beat the feeling of a nice cozy blanket and a delicious mug of hot chocolate.
 However, it probably won’t help you out much in the fitness department… Instead of baking cookies or playing board games, alternate those activities with an active pursuit like going on a walk through the neighborhood, riding your bike to the store, hitting the sports field at a nearby park, or any other pursuit that gets you moving!